Notification

 • Temporary reduction in sexual tension

-2. Support for Premature Ejaculation and Anxiety-Driven Dysfunction
+2. Premature Ejaculation and Anxiety-Related Sexual Performance

-Why it may help:
+Why it may help

 • Lower arousal intensity

-• Less performance-related anxiety
+• Reduced performance anxiety

 3. Understanding the Male Refractory Period

-Short refractory period:
+Short refractory period

-Men in their late teens to early 30s may recover within minutes to an hour, making masturbation before sex a viable strategy.
+Men in their late teens through early 30s may recover within minutes to an hour.
+For this group, masturbating before sex may not significantly interfere with later performance.

 • Stress levels